Losantiville Country Club: History

 The original lease for the Losantiville Club, named after the original name of Cincinnati, was signed in February, 1902 upon the site of the old Oakley race track.
 Part of the track's grandstand was converted into our original Clubhouse with showers and a locker room.
 By 1905, the Membership had grown to 100, creating strong sentiment for upgraded facilities and amenities.

 Founded as a Jewish country club, in response to the unavailability of membership for Jews at established clubs of the time, LCC has not limited its memberships to Jews for decades; today's membership, although still reflecting the club's tradition and history, is a cross-section of Cincinnati demographics and is skewing younger on almost a weekly basis, especially as some of the neighboring communities like Pleasant Ridge continue to gentrify.

 The leading golf architect of the time was Tom Bendelow, the “Johnny Appleseed of American Golf”.
-Mr. Bendelow was engaged to design our course in Pleasant Ridge.
-Mr. Bendelow, using broom straws and the blueprint of the property, created a course that both fit within the boundaries of the blueprint and promised years of enjoyment.
-Thus, the final decision was made to move forward with acquisition of the present site.
+Mr. Bendelow was engaged to design the course in Pleasant Ridge and created a course that both fit within the boundaries of the blueprint and promised years of enjoyment.
+The decision was made to move forward with acquisition of the present site.

 The club was then reorganized as the Losantiville Country Club and incorporated on March 23, 1906, with the official dedication of the new Clubhouse taking place in May, 1907.
 Over the intervening years there have been many changes and improvements to the club, including the addition of a pool in 1935, most recently renovated in 1995.
 The golf course has been continuously improved.
 The number of tennis courts have increased and benefited from the installation of lights for night play.
 The Clubhouse has been remodeled throughout the years, always with the goal of improved Member experience as the goal.